 Cloud Storage: Utilize cloud storage solutions for backup and accessibility of all financial documents.

 Dedicated Bank Accounts: Ideally, establish separate bank accounts for each property or legal entity if your portfolio structure allows.
 This provides crystal clear transaction tracking and simplifies reporting, especially for tax preparation, investor reporting, or future property sales.
+This helps in managing personal and business financial accounts.

 QuickBooks Class/Location Tracking: If separate bank accounts aren't feasible, diligently use QuickBooks' Class or Location tracking to segment income and expenses by property.